nens/threedi-docs/source/a_releasenotes_computational_core.rst

 - In water quality, support for (physical) diffusion has been implemented in the computational core (not yet in the API) (#773, #774)

+- For 1D advection, two new types of calculating 1D advection have been introduced.
+The current advection method (1) is momentum conservative.
+The two new methods are (2) energy conservative and (3) a 'smart' method that uses the energy conservative or momentum conservative method depending on the situation.
+See :ref:`1d_advection` for details. (#753, #754, #755)

 .. _release_notes_calccore_20240605: